filecoin-project/filecoin-docs/docs/how-to/build-interacting-with-the-network.md

 - [Filecoin Chart](https://github.com/openworklabs/filecoin-chart) for more complex Lotus node architectures managed with Kubernetes

 ## Developer network
-In order to speed up seal times and make testing easier, a live developer network is now available for use.
-It features 512MB sectors, which seal much faster than in the full Testnet version.
+In order to make testing easier, a live devnet (developer network) is now available for use.
+It features 512MB sectors and reduced proofs parameters, so sealing is much faster than in the full Testnet version.

 In order to set up the developer network: